Marina Information

 General Description

-The approach to Preston from the sea involves tackling the Ribble Estuary, squeezing through the unmarked gap in the training wall, and then making your way another 10 miles odd up the marked channel.
-Entry to the lock at Preston is possible about 1.5 hours either side of high water.
+The approach to Preston from the sea involves tackling the Ribble Estuary, and then making your way another 10 miles odd up the marked channel.
+Entry to the lock at Preston is possible from 1hour before to 2 hours after HW Liverpool

 Although possibly a bit tricky (and not be attempted in strong onshore conditions) there are leading marks to help, and you will be berthed right in the city, at a very reasonable cost too.